basho/basho_docs/source/languages/en/riak/quickstart.md

 for n in {2..5}; do dev$n/bin/riak-admin cluster join dev1@127.0.0.1; done
 ```

+Notice that you don't need to connect every node to every single other node.
+Once two nodes have been joined, they will share all the information necessary to join _all_ of the nodes into a unity.
+Thus, if `dev1` is joined to `dev2` and also to `dev5`, `dev2` and `dev5` will be able to communicate with one another.

-To make the above joins take effect, you first must review the `plan`:
+At this point, the nodes have not yet been joined.
+Instead, the join operations have been _staged_ and are ready to be committed.
+To make those joins take effect, you first must review the planned cluster changes:

 ```bash
 dev1/bin/riak-admin cluster plan